itsjw/adilet/README.md

 ![Адилет](https://image.prntscr.com/image/P3zELMZeT5Og0J5tklQKdQ.png)

 You can take a look on site here http://adilet.ml
-Made with ❤️ by suro rm- -rf /*
+Made with ❤️ by sudo rm -rf /*

 # Used technologies: